lazy-dev-csp/badapple-360/README.md

 # badapple-360

-Plays ASCII art animations on Xbox 360 (or any low-memory system).
+Plays ASCII art animations on Xbox 360 running Free60 (or any low-memory system).
 Optimized for 512MB RAM PowerPC systems whit python 2.6.6(may not work on newer systems)

 ## Requirements